csc-training/intro-to-dl/day2/README.md

 ## Edit and submit jobs

 1. Edit Python script, either by:
-   - Navigating to the file in the LUMI web UI file browser (Files → Home Directory → PDL-2026-04 → intro-to-dl → day2) and selecting "Edit" on that file (under the three dots "⋮" menu).
+   - Navigating to the file in the Roihu web UI file browser (Files → Home Directory → PDL-2026-10 → intro-to-dl → day2) and selecting "Edit" on that file (under the three dots "⋮" menu).
    - Opening with your favorite text editor in the terminal, for example:
      ```bash
      nano pytorch_test.py